cujojs/wire/docs/concepts.md

 ### Wiring the spec

-When you feed a wire spec to wire.js, it will create a [[Context|Contexts]] containing fully realized versions of the components in the spec.
-In the Hello Wire case, the [[Context|Contexts]] will contain the message String, an *instance* of the `HelloWired` object from the `hello-wired` AMD module, and an Array with one element--the `wire/dom` plugin AMD module.
+When you feed a spec to wire.js, it will create a [context](#contexts) containing fully realized versions of the components in the spec.
+In the Hello Wire case, the context will contain the message String, an *instance* of the `HelloWired` object from the `hello-wired` AMD module, and an Array with one element--the `wire/dom` plugin AMD module.

 ## Contexts

-When you feed a [[spec|wire specs]] to wire.js as input, it produces a **context**.
+As the result of processing a spec, wire.js produces a **Context**.
 The context is a Javascript Object that contains the all fully realized components that were specified in the wiring spec.
 The context also has methods for wiring child contexts, resolving references, and destroying the context and all the objects, etc. that were created when it was wired.

 ### Context example